 Many live in unfinished buildings, farms and garages.

 An MSF survey in Lebanon in December found that 52 percent of Syrians could not afford treatment for chronic illnesses.
 One-third had stopped treatment as it was too costly, it said.

 The Beirut government requires refugees to pay 15 percent of their medical costs, the same as vulnerable Lebanese, according to MSF.
 "Fifteen percent is way too much for a lot of these families and it's simply hampering their access," Jochum said.

 The UNHCR said it had geared up to help Syrians, who arrived at the rate of 35,000 in the past month against several hundred per month a year ago.
 It is opening new reception centres in Bekaa Valley and Tyre this month to speed processing.

 UNHCR spokeswoman Sybella Wilkes said the agency was working double shifts, expanding refugees sites and providing financial assistance for Syrians unable to make ends meet.

 "Emergency life-saving health care is offered free of charge for all Syrians.
 Those who can't pay are on the top of our list for financial support," Wilkes added.

-In all, nearly 775,000 Syrians have fled their homeland to neighboring countries, according to UNHCR.
-Most have fled to Lebanon, its smallest neighbor whose politicians fear the 22-month-old conflict could disrupt a sectarian balance loosely held since the end of its own 15-year civil war in 1990.
+In all, nearly 775,000 Syrians have fled their homeland to neighbouring countries, according to UNHCR.
+Most have fled to Lebanon, its smallest neighbour whose politicians fear the 22-month-old conflict could disrupt a sectarian balance loosely held since the end of its own 15-year civil war in 1990.